Mullineux map: $d$-balanced partitions and $d$-runner matrices: Balanced partitions

 as required.
 If $k=i+1$, since there are no beads between $b_{i+1}+1$ and $b_i - e$, we compute $\bd_B(b_{i+1}+1, b_i) = \bd_B(b_i-e+1, b_i)$ which is indeed congruent to $e$ modulo $d$ as $B$ is a \dbal set. \end{proof}

 A different way of using that there is no bead of $B$ between $u$ and $v$ with $u\leq v$ is the \textit{sandwich argument} --- we show that for some $w$ we have $u\leq w\leq v$ and thus there is no bead between $u$ and $w$ (and between $w$ and $v$), and particular $w$ is an empty space.
 One can then take advantage of this information.
 The sandwich argument is used in the following lemma.
-We have already seen that the lower bound of this lemma holds for any $\beta$-set $B$.
-The assumption that $B$ is \dbal lets us also establish an upper bound.
+We have already seen that two of the bounds in this lemma hold for any $\beta$-set $B$; the assumption that $B$ is \dbal lets us establish the remaining claims.
+The statements of parts (ii) and (iii) and the beads and the empty spaces from the proof of (iii) are depicted in \Cref{fig:wallI}.